nsidc/qgreenland/doc/user-how-to/arctic-dem.md

-# Adding the Arctic DEM (100m) via the QGreenland Custom Plugin
+# Downloading the Arctic DEM (100m) layer via the QGreenland Custom Plugin

 As of version 2.0.0 of QGreenland Core, the Arctic DEM (100m) data layer has been removed from the QGreenland Core base package due to filesize.
 Now, this layer is available via the QGreenland Custom